 - AES encryption provides high security, but the zip files resulted are compatible only with the latest version of the ZIP compatible utilities.

-Be sure not to lose the password, because if you are using AES encryption is almost impossible to recover it, thus the data in that backup.
-When you're backing up to FTP you also have the option to use an additional SSL encryption when communicating with the FTP server; using this option your connection details will be sent to the FTP server in an encrypted form rather then in simple text.
+Be sure not to lose the password, because if you are using AES encryption, it's almost impossible to recover it, thus the data in that backup.
+When you’re backing up to FTP you also have the option to use an additional SSL encryption when communicating with the FTP server; using this option your connection details will be sent to the FTP server in an encrypted form rather then in simple text.

 Does backup to FTP support resuming?

-For instance, let's say that in the When destination server is not ready section you have the Retry value 10 and wait 30.
-If the connection with the FTP server is lost during the upload, Backup4all will retry to upload the files 10 times every 30 seconds.
+For instance, let's say that in When destination server is not ready section you have the Retry value 10 and wait 60.
+If the connection with the FTP server is lost during the upload, Backup4all will retry to upload the files 10 times every 60 seconds.
 If it succeeds in re-establishing the connection, the backup will continue from where it was stopped.
 If the connection cannot be restored after that number of retries (10 in our case) the backup will be aborted and starting a new backup will upload the files again.
 Note that there are some FTP hosting servers that do not support resuming.